This article refers to Barracuda Message Archiver firmware version 5.1 or higher.

 - Server Name/IP – The IP address or hostname of your LDAP or Active Directory server.

 - LDAP Port – The port used by your LDAP or Active Directory server.
-The default is port 389.
+Use port 636.
+For more information, see New Requirements for LDAP Authentication.

 - Bind DN (Username) – The distinguished name (DN) of a user in your LDAP directory that has read access to all the users in LDAP.